An expert's guide to CRUD APIs: designing a robust one

 1) Crafting a CRUD API

-As you craft your CRUD API it would thus be auspicious to think of what would be a good naming convention for your resources, to document it and share the information for proper implementation.
-Consistent naming of your data storage resources is the foundation to ease CRUD operations on both sides of the API.
+As you craft your CRUD API and you want to make sure you follow the CRUD API best practices, it would thus be auspicious to think of what would be a good naming convention for your resources, to document it and share the information for proper implementation.
+Consistent CRUD naming of your data storage resources is the foundation to ease CRUD operations on both sides of the API.
 Each naming discrepancy is what will make usability for you and your clients cumbersome.

 b.
 Versioning strategies